Appearance

 ---|---|---|---|---|---|---|

-patient_first_name | Patient's first name | Required | String | Letters only, up to 50 characters | TRUE | John |
+patient_first_name | Patient's first name | Required | String | Letters only, recommended up to 50 characters | TRUE | John |

-patient_last_name | Patient's last name | Required | String | Letters only, up to 50 characters | TRUE | Doe |
+patient_last_name | Patient's last name | Required | String | Letters only, recommended up to 50 characters | TRUE | Doe |

 patient_unique_id | Unique identifier assigned by the customer for the patient.
-Used to ensure accurate data display, billing, and reporting across Vim systems | Required | String | Letters + digits, up to 50 characters | FALSE | 1234qwehce8fyw4fh |
+Used to ensure accurate data display, billing, and reporting across Vim systems | Required | String | Letters + digits, recommended up to 50 characters | FALSE | 1234qwehce8fyw4fh |

 patient_dob | Patient's date of birth | Required | Date | YYYY-MM-DD | TRUE | 1990-07-19 |

-patient_insurance_id | Patient’s health plan (member/subscriber ID) | Conditional - At least one of patient_insurance_id, patient_ehr_id, or patient_zip_code must be provided | String | Up to 50 characters | FALSE | 123445455 |
+patient_insurance_id | Patient's health plan (member/subscriber ID) | Conditional - At least one of patient_insurance_id, patient_ehr_id, or patient_zip_code must be provided | String | Recommended up to 50 characters | FALSE | 123445455 |

 patient_zip_code | Patient's Zip code | Conditional - Same as above | String | xxxxx,xxxxx-xxxx or xxxxxxxxx | FALSE | 90210 |

-patient_insurer | Patient’s insurance provider name | Optional | String | Up to 50 characters | FALSE | United Health Care |
+patient_insurer | Patient's insurance provider name | Optional | String | Recommended up to 50 characters | FALSE | United Health Care |

 patient_state | Patient's U.S. state of residence | Optional | String | Two-letter U.S. state code | FALSE | FL |

-gap_unique_id | Unique identifier per gap and patient assigned by the customer, representing a single gap card in the application.
-Enables user interaction, tracking, and management | Required | String | Up to 50 characters | FALSE | fhipdusnyr98cenv485j |
+insight_unique_id | Unique identifier per insight and patient assigned by the customer, representing a single insight card in the application.
+Enables user interaction, tracking, and management | Required | String | Recommended up to 50 characters | FALSE | fhipdusnyr98cenv485j |

-gap_display_name | Description of the care gap | Conditional - At least gap_code or gap_display name are required | String | Up to 100 | TRUE | Controlling Blood Pressure |
+insight_title | The name of the insight as it will be displayed in the application | Required | String | Recommended up to 100 characters | TRUE | Controlling High Blood Pressure |

-cpt_II_code | Recommended CPT II code associated with the gap | Optional | String | Four digits followed by 'F' | TRUE | John Doe |
+insight_provider_name | Name of the provider associated with the most recent service | Optional | String | Letters only, recommended up to 50 characters | TRUE | John Smith |

 File Ingestion Process